 Conkles Hollow Nature Preserve offers an ample parking lot and restrooms.
 Keep in mind this trail is NOT pet-friendly.

-The Conkles Hollow Gorge Trail is roughly a mile long, out and back trail.
-Highlights along the trails include Slump Rock, The Grotto, along with two beautiful waterfalls.
+The Conkles Hollow Gorge Trail is roughly a mile-long out-and-back trail.
+Highlights along the trails include Slump Rock, The Grotto, and two beautiful waterfalls.
+At the end of the trail, before turning back, guests have the option to continue on a more rugged path to see a waterfall.

-Feel like an explorer as you venture into the 200 ft long cavern with 25 ft ceiling eroded out of Blackhand sandstone.
-This is the only real cave in the state park, as the majority are overhangs.
-Throughout the cave, some openings let in natural light and give way to beautiful views.
+Feel like an explorer as you venture into the 200 ft long cavern with a 25 ft ceiling eroded out of Blackhand sandstone.
+Throughout the recessed cave, some openings let in natural light and give way to beautiful views.

 Check out our complete guide to the Rock House Trail.

-Be sure to bring a flashlight or use the light on your phone to explore the recess areas of the cave.
-This trail does have several stairs along with a few hazardous cliffs areas.
+Be sure to bring a flashlight or use your phone’s light to explore the cave’s recessed areas.
+This trail has several stairs and a few hazardous cliff areas.

 The Rock House Trail is 1/4 mile long.
-With entrance into the Rock House not being far from the parking lot.
-There is a shorter trail that will take you directly to the Rock House.
+The entrance to the Rock House is not far from the parking lot.
+There are restrooms at the beginning of the trail.
+There is a shorter trail that will take you directly to the Rock House, or a longer one that will loop around but still will end at the Rock House.
 There are two parking lots along with a shelter and picnic area.
+The first parking lot you see first is close to the end of the trail.

-Hemlock Bridge and Whispering Cave Trail is a 1.9 miles trail that is an out and back.
-This trail is located off of the Old Man Cave’s Trail.
+Hemlock Bridge and Whispering Cave Trail is a 1.9-mile out-and-back.
+This trail is located off the Old Man Cave Trail on your way to Lower Falls.
 Whispering Falls is located along this trail.

-The Upper and Lower Falls is a 1.2 mile out and back trail that will take hikers to both falls, including a visit to Old Man’s Cave.
+The Upper and Lower Falls is a 1.2-mile out-and-back trail that will take hikers to both falls, including a visit to Old Man’s Cave.
+Lower Falls does have a lot of stairs and is more strenuous than the Upper Falls and Old Man’s Cave loops.

-Broken Rock Falls is a 1-mile loop that offers beautiful scenery with plenty of rock formations.
+Broken Rock Falls is a 1-mile loop with beautiful scenery and plenty of rock formations.
 The trail can be accessed off the Old Man’s Trail for a great addition.

-These trails are pet-friendly and provide a parking area, picnic shelters, and restrooms.
+These trails are pet-friendly and offer parking, picnic shelters, and restrooms.

 The waterfalls are beautiful, with the flow varying depending on recent rainfall.
 During winter months, the trail does get icy so use caution.
 Cedar Falls is a pet-friendly trail, so long as dogs are on a leash.